 The Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
 The six-semester, 84-credit program offers a unique blend of experiential and academic experiences with a community and entrepreneurship model.
 Through this dynamic interplay, students are well prepared to begin professional practice as entry-level occupational therapists.

-Program graduates are eligible to take the National Certification Examination for the Occupational Therapist.
-The total number of graduates who passed the National Board for
+graduates are eligible to take the National Certification Examination for the

 For more information on the M.S. in Occupational Therapy program, check out the admission and curriculum and apply today.